gggritso/Vimmy.safariextension/readme.md

 ## Bugs
 There are a few websites where the hint CSS becomes broken.
 I'm on the lookout for these and I fix them as I see them.
 The same goes for websites with their own hjkl bindings.

+## Learnings
+For posterity, here are various neat things I learned while developing this:
+- setting a <div> to contenteditable="true" to make it an input is actually a thing that people do
+- you can detect whether a website is in an iframe with if ( top === self )
+- setting keyhandlers for modifiers like ⌘ works _very_ differently across browsers
+- there's no reliable way to open links in a new tab with javascript
+- CSS specificity is hard
+- you can start YouTube videos on demand by appending "&autoplay=true" to the iframe src